BattleMage0231/dim/README.md

 # Installation

-## Downloading Executable
+## Precompiled Binary

 There are two zip files that you can download for Windows and Mac/Linux and then extract in the releases tab.
 The executables can be found inside the folders.

+There may also be zip files which contain compiled binaries that are bound inside a single executable.
+These executables seem to be significantly slower than the multifile version.

 ## Building Manually